 What is Repo Rate?

-- Policy makers use this in a similar way as bank rates to regulate the economy.
+- Policymakers use this in a similar way as bank rates to regulate the economy.

-- Repo rate is one of the components of the monetary policy of the Central Bank which is used to regulate the money supply, level of inflation and liquidity in the country.
+- Repo rate is one of the components of the monetary policy of the Central Bank which is used to regulate the money supply, level of inflation, and liquidity in the country.

 - During high levels of inflation, attempts are made to reduce the money supply in the economy.
-For this, Central Bank increases the repo rate, makes it costly for businesses and industry to borrow money.
+For this, Central Bank increases the repo rate, makes it costly for businesses and industries to borrow money.
 This, in turn, slows down investment and reduces the supply of money in the economy.
 As a result, the growth of the economy is negatively impacted.
 However, this also helps bring down inflation.

-- On the other hand, when the Central Bank needs to pump funds into the system, it lowers repo rate which makes it cheaper for the businesses and industry to borrow money for different investment purposes.
+- On the other hand, when the Central Bank needs to pump funds into the system, it lowers the repo rate which makes it cheaper for the businesses and industry to borrow money for different investment purposes.
 It also increases the overall supply of money in the economy.
 This ultimately boosts the growth rate of the economy.

 Bank Rate vs Repo Rate Infographics